dethbird/codinginterview/notes/graphql/design_questions/answers/09_Error_Model_&_Observability.md

 - Integration chaos tests simulating timeouts and 5xx.
 - Persisted operation snapshots to prevent error regressions.
 - SLOs per operation with burn-rate alerts.

+# Questions

+- What does "Use OpenTelemetry: root span per operation; resolver spans and outbound HTTP/DB spans." - I don't know about OpenTelemetry
+- Can you explain this metric to watch: "p50/p95 latency per operation and hot fields."
+- What is an SLO and what does "SLOs per operation with burn-rate alerts" mean?